-How the matter was addressed in our audit

-Our procedures included:

-We considered the reasonableness of parameters applied in the impairment indicator assessment performed by the Group, and relevant disclosures against the requirements of the accounting standards.

-For CGUs with indicators of impairment:

-- We considered the appropriateness of the value in use method applied by the Group to assess recoverable amounts, against the requirements of the accounting standards. - We assessed the integrity of the value in use models used, including the accuracy of the underlying calculation formulas. - We compared the forecast cash flows contained in the value in use models to Board approved forecasts. - We assessed the accuracy of previous Group forecasts to inform our evaluation of forecasts incorporated in the models by comparing them to financial results achieved in the current year. - We considered the sensitivity of the models to changes in key assumptions, such as forecast growth rates and discount rates, within a reasonably possible range, to identify those CGUs at higher risk of impairment, or those assumptions at higher risk of bias or inconsistency in application, in order to focus our further procedures. - We challenged the Group's significant forecast cash flow and growth assumptions in light of the expected continuation of depressed consumer spending.
-We compared forecast growth rates, including those implicit in the year 1 forecast cash flows, to published studies
+The key audit matter How the matter was addressed in our audit A key audit matter for us was the Group's assessment of its property plant and equipment and right-of-use assets for impairment, given the size of their balances (being 72% of total assets).
+In addition, the Group recorded an impairment charge of \$3,959,000 excluding reversals against its property plant and equipment and right-of-use assets for Our procedures included: We considered the reasonableness of parameters applied in the impairment indicator assessment performed by the Group, and relevant disclosures against the requirements of the accounting standards. underperforming stores.
+The assessment for impairment indicators is made at a store-by-store basis as each store is determined to be a Cash Generating Unit (CGU).
+If such indicators exist, the specific CGU's recoverable amount is estimated using the value in use model.
+For CGUs with indicators of impairment: We considered the appropriateness of the value in use method applied by the Group to determine recoverable amounts, against the requirements of the accounting standards.
+We assessed the integrity of the value in use models used, including the accuracy of the underlying calculation formulas.
+For CGUs for which a value in use model was prepared, we focussed on the key forward-looking assumptions the Group applied, including: forecast operating cash flows and growth rates - the Group operates in competitive market conditions, especially given the current uncertain retail environment impacting consumer spending which are anticipated to continue in the near term in certain markets.
+These conditions, increase the possibility of property, plant and equipment and right-of-use assets being impaired. discount rate - these are complicated We compared the forecast cash flows contained in the value in use models to Board approved forecasts.
+We assessed the accuracy of previous Group forecasts to inform our evaluation of forecasts incorporated in the models by comparing them to financial results achieved in the current year.
+We considered the sensitivity of the models to changes in key assumptions, such as forecast growth rates and discount rates, within a reasonably possible range, to identify those CGUs at higher risk of impairment, or those assumptions at higher risk of bias or inconsistency in application, in order to focus in nature because they are required to reflect the individual trading environment and the model's approach to incorporating the CGU-specific risks into the cash flows or discount rates. our further procedures.
+We challenged the Group's forecast cash flow and growth assumptions in light of the expected continuation of depressed